Ceres (band)

-Ceres are an Australian rock band, formed in 2012 in Melbourne, Australia and signed by record label Cooking Vinyl Australia.
+Ceres are an Australian rock band, formed in 2012 in Melbourne, Victoria, and signed to record label Cooking Vinyl Australia.
 The band released their debut studio album, I Don't Want To Be Anywhere But Here in 2014 and released a further two studio albums prior to their 2020 split.
 The band reunited in 2024.

 History

 2012–2015: Early years and I Don't Want To Be Anywhere But Here

 Ceres formed in mid-2012 and recorded and released the EP Luck in February 2013.
 This garnered them enough interest to secure a spot on the Melbourne leg of the 2014 Soundwave Festival.
-A couple of months later, in April 2014, the band released their debut studio album, I Don't Want to Be Anywhere But Here which was played on triple j.
+A couple of months later, in April 2014, the band released their debut studio album, I Don't Want to Be Anywhere But Here which brought the band their first airplay on national radio station Triple J.

 2016–2018: Drag it Down on You

 Over the next two years, the band worked on their second studio album.
 In September 2016, the band's second album, Drag it Down on You, was released.
+It was produced by Los Campesinos! frontman Tom Bromley, and featured the singles "Happy in Your Head", "Laundry Echo", "91, Your House" and "Choke".
+The album was the band's last with original lead guitarist Rhys Vleugel, who announced his departure from Ceres shortly before its release.
+He was replaced by Sean Callinan in the band's line-up.

+In 2017, the band released two stand-alone collaborative singles: "Stretch Ur Skin", with guest vocals from The Smith Street Band's Wil Wagner, and "Loner Blood", featuring Melbourne electronic producer Japanese Wallpaper.

-2019–2023: We Are a Team & 2020 Hiatus
+2019–2023: We Are a Team and hiatus

-Following three single released, Ceres released We Are a Team in April 2019.
+Ceres released their third album, We Are a Team, in April 2019.
 It became the band's first charting album, debuting at number 55 on the ARIA Charts.
+The album was preceded by the release of three singles: "Viv in the Front Seat", "Kiss Me Crying" and "Me & You" Following the album's release, keyboardist and rhythm guitarist Stacey Cicivelli from the Melbourne band Self Talk was announced as an official member of the band.
+Ceres drummer Frank Morda is Cicivelli's husband, and also played in Self Talk.

-In December 2019, the band's final show before an unannounced hiatus took place at Nighthawks, Melbourne.
-In 2020, the band became inactive with occasional posts on social media.

-In May 2023, Tom Lanyon made a guest appearance during Slowly Slowly’s concert at the Forum Theatre in Melbourne, Australia.
+In December 2019, the band's final show before an unannounced hiatus took place at Nighthawks in Melbourne.
+In May 2023, Tom Lanyon made a guest appearance during Slowly Slowly’s concert at the Forum Theatre in Melbourne, marking his first time performing on-stage in nearly three years.